 Incoming exchange students at FPN or partners: for questions or concerns specifically related to your exchange semester at FPN, please contact FPN/IRO through email@example.com

 The Faculty of Psychology and Neuroscience (FPN) is globally connected and places a high value on its worldwide reach and impact.
 FPN gains its international character in part from its large number of international students and staff members.
 FPN's International Relations Office (IRO) enhances the international activities and character by acting as the interface between the faculty and the world.
 IRO manages student and staff mobility through a range of university wide initiatives.
 Initiatives within Europe are arranged under Erasmus+ and world-wide as part of exchange and study abroad agreements.
 IRO helps develop and manage relationships with a range of international partners.
 Read our students' testimonials.

-Exchange students who will study at FPN will be able to take part in all courses from the Bachelor in Psychology (English language).
+Exchange students who will study at FPN will be able to take part in almost all courses from the Bachelor in Psychology (English language).
 During your exchange programme you will be in the same classes as students studying at our faculty full-time.